 Why should we rotate encryption keys?

-Some would just say “Because … PCI compliance” and skip to the next section.
-That’s fine with us but if you want to really know why, here are the benefits of key rotations:
+Some would just say "because of PCI compliance" and skip to the next section.
+That's fine.
+But if you want to really know why, here are the benefits of key rotations:

 - Limits the amount of information, protected by a specific key, available for cryptanalysis

 - Limits exposure if a specific key is compromised (maliciously or unknowingly)

 - Avoids certain cryptographic catastrophic failures (e.g. AES GCM mode loses protection if more than 64 GB is encrypted on the same key.
 See NIST SP 800-38D section 184.108.40.206)